Brett Whiteley Travelling Art Scholarship 2019

-Natasha Walsh, 24, from Sydney, NSW has won the 2018 Brett Whiteley Travelling Art Scholarship.
+Jack Lanagan Dunbar, 30, from Lewisham, NSW has won the 2019 Brett Whiteley Travelling Art Scholarship.

-Begun in 1999, this scholarship for young Australian painters is celebrating its 20th year.
-This year’s judge was artist Ben Quilty, who selected this year’s winner from 13 finalists, shortlisted from 154 entries.
+Begun in 1999, this scholarship for young Australian painters is celebrating its 21st year.
+This year’s judge was artist Gemma Smith, who selected this year’s winner from 9 finalists, shortlisted from 116 entries.

 About the scholarship

-The annual Brett Whiteley Travelling Art Scholarship is open to Australian artists aged between 20 and 30 years.
-It was created from an endowment by Mrs Beryl Whiteley, who died in 2010.
-The inspiration was the profound effect international travel and study had on her son, the artist Brett Whiteley, as a result of winning the Italian Government Travelling Art Scholarship at the age of 20.
+The annual Brett Whiteley Travelling Art Scholarship is now in its 21st year and is open to Australian painters aged between 20 and 30 years.
+It was created from an endowment by Mrs Beryl Whiteley in 1999.
+The inspiration was the profound effect international travel and study had on her son, the artist Brett Whiteley, as a result of winning the Italian Government Travelling Art Scholarship in 1959 at the age of 20.

 10am – 4pm

 Brett Whiteley Studio, Surry Hills